- Can you find 14 hidden brass ducks in downtown Huntsville?

-Kids love a good scavenger hunt, and there’s a FREE one in town that your whole family will enjoy this summer, and throughout the year!
+Kids love a good scavenger hunt, and the Lucky Duck Scavenger Hunt is a FREE one in Huntsville that your whole family will enjoy throughout the year!

 - Pick a day where you have about 2 hours to spend on the hunt; if you on a weekend downtown traffic won’t be as hard to navigate.